learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Let's try that.

-You will now deploy two services:

-1. You will refer to these services as the API service (API) and the Secret store.
-1. They are written in the Go programming language and they communicate via HTTP.
-1. Each service runs in its own namespaces and use dedicated service accounts.
-1. The secret store requires that any client identifies itself before making a request.

 ## Creating the cluster

-You will need access to a Kubernetes cluster with the [ServiceAccountVolume projection](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection) feature enabled.
+You will need access to a Kubernetes cluster with the [Service Account Volume projection](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection) feature enabled.

-> Don't worry if you don't know what a ServiceAccountVolume is — you will learn more about it later on in the article.
+> Don't worry if you don't know what a Service Account Volume is — you will learn more about it later on in the article.

-The ServiceAccountVolume projection requires the Kubernetes API server to be running with certain specific API flags.
+The Service Account Volume projection feature requires the Kubernetes API server to be running with specific API flags.

 The support for different managed Kubernetes providers may vary.